Features Don't Compose

 Five commands.
 Everything else is composition.

-The article had a test: "To change behavior, do you edit prose or refactor code?"
-If the answer is refactor code, you've bundled logic that belongs in prompts.
+The article has a test I keep coming back to: to change behavior, do you edit prose or refactor code?
+If the answer is refactor code you've bundled logic that belonged in prompts.

-I started thinking about it like gardening.
-I was trying to build flowers — specific features, specific outcomes.
-What I should be doing is cultivating the environment where flowers can grow.
-Build the primitives.
-Let the prompts do the composing.
+I keep thinking about it like gardening.
+I was trying to build flowers, specific features, specific outcomes.
+What I shouldve been doing is growing the environment flowers come out of.
+Build the primitives, let the prompts do the composing.

-This realization hit harder when I looked at another project I'd been building on top of openpkg.
-A lot of complex logic.
-A lot of features encoded in code.
-Turns out, everything it did could be achieved by composing the primitives I already had — with prompts, not code.
+This hit harder when I looked at another project I'd built on top of openpkg.
+Lots of logic, lots of features encoded in code.
+Turns out everything it did could be done by composing the primitives I already had, with prompts, not code.

 More on that soon.